ueberdosis/hocuspocus/docs/server/hooks.md

 You can create a Y.js document from your existing data, for example JSON.
 You should use this to migrate data only, not as a permanent way to store your data.

 To do this, you can use the Transformer package.
-For Tiptap-compatible JSON it would look like that:
+For Tiptap-compatible JSON it would look like this:

 ```js
 import { Server } from "@hocuspocus/server";